 - 1. The Applicants have standing to appear before the Board regarding the requested relief. - 2.
 Denial of the requested relief will impose an unnecessary hardship on the Applicants. - 3.
-The hardship is not self-imposed, and is due to the unique physical circumstances of the Property.

-4. The requested relief is necessary to enable the Applicants' reasonable use of the Property, represents the minimum that will afford relief, and represents the least modification possible of the regulation at issue.
-The proposed carport will also not alter the essential character of the neighborhood in which the Property is located, and neighbors have no opposition to its construction.
+The hardship is not self-imposed, and is due to the unique physical circumstances of the Property. - 4.
+The requested relief is necessary to enable the Applicant's reasonable use of the Property, represents the minimum that will afford relief, and represents the least modification possible of the regulation at issue.
+The proposed storage shed will also not alter the essential character of the neighborhood in which the Property is located.